kouky/kouky.github.io/_drafts/adaptive-auto-layout-in-code.markdown

 {% include figure.html caption="Landscape Constraints" asset="/assets/landscape-constraints.jpg" %}

 The landscape specific constraints include, pinning the `PictureView` top and bottom edges to the `HeaderView` bottom edge and super view bottom edge respectively.
 The left edge of the `AuthorView` is pinned to the right edge of the `PictureView`.
-The `LikesView` top and left edge are pinned to the `AuthorView` top edge and `PictureView` left edge respectively.
+The `LikesView` top and left edges are pinned to the `AuthorView` top edge and `PictureView` left edge respectively.

-Attempting to pin the right edge of the `AuthorView` and `LikesView` will lead to unsatisfiable constraints.
-The _less-than-or-equal-to_ constrainst allow the views to expand to the intrinsic size of their subviews.
+Attempting to pin the right edge of the `AuthorView` and `LikesView` to the super view will lead to unsatisfiable constraints.
+The _less-than-or-equal-to_ constrainst allows the views to expand to the intrinsic size of their subviews.

 The following function creates the landscape layout constraints.
 Once again we store the constraints in a view controller array property which we'll use later to toggle constraints on and off.